scipopt/MatlabSCIPInterface/README.md

 ## Authors

-This interface is based on the OPTI Toolbox by Jonathan Currrie.
+This interface is based on the OPTI Toolbox by Jonathan Currie.
 He wrote most of the Matlab-code.
 The interface has been adpated and extended by Nicolai Simon and Marc Pfetsch, TU Darmstadt.